ethersphere/bee-docs/docs/working-with-bee/configuration.md

 ### Swap Endpoint

-In order to access the blockchain, your Bee must be connected to an Ethereum blockchain node on the Goerli network.
-We recommend running your own [XDAI Goerli Node](https://XDAI.ethereum.org/), but if you prefer, you may also sign up to [Infura's](https://infura.io) API service and set your `wss://goerli.infura.io/ws/v3/your-api-key`
+In order to access the blockchain, your Bee must be connected to an XDAI blockchain node on the XDAI network.
+We recommend running your own XDAI Node, but if you prefer, you may also sign up to [getblock.io](https://getblock.io) API service and set your url to be `https://stake.getblock.io/mainnet/?api_key=your-api-key`

 ### NAT Address